gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 </p>

 **Malicious Behavior:**
-Subsequent commands removed scheduled cron jobs, deleted SSH authorized keys, cleared logs, and terminated known cryptomining processes (like `xmrig`, `java`, and `cnrig`).
-Payloads and related directories were wiped, and the malicious file `sBksNkqW` was executed from `/var/tmp/` in stealth mode (detached, no output).
+Subsequent commands deleted cron jobs and SSH keys, cleared logs, and killed known cryptomining processes (`xmrig`, `java`, `cnrig`).
+Payloads and directories were wiped, and the malicious file `sBksNkqW` was executed from `/var/tmp/`.
 Command history was cleared to cover tracks.

 **Key Bash Command:**
 ```bash